digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 - what was the *impulse* for the project?
 - what is your motivation?
+- is there a questions that the projects tries to answer? what is this (research) question?
+- what is the problem and who cares about it?
 - how does this project relate to previous projects or interests? ( maybe it is connected to research that reaches back to some of your previous projects or to projects of others )
 - name references from Design, Art, Media Theory, Science, Philosophy etc.
 - what form/media does the project have/use? e.g